trntv/apis-list/README.md

 - [Buffer](https://github.com/apis-list/apis-list/blob/main/apis/buffer/buffer.md) - Buffer makes it super easy to share any page you're reading
 - [Cronofy](https://github.com/apis-list/apis-list/blob/main/apis/cronofy/cronofy.md) - Our Scheduler lets you share your availability with contacts no matter what application you use
  ### Science & Math
-- [Astronomy](https://github.com/apis-list/apis-list/blob/main/apis/astronomy/astronomy.md) - Our Astronomy API provides timings for sunrise, sunset, moonrise, moonset, sun azimuth, moon azimuth, sun altitude, moon altitude, sun distance from the earth and moon distance from the earth from latitude and longitude or an IPv4 or IPv6 address for a given date
+- [Astronomy](https://github.com/apis-list/apis-list/blob/main/apis/astronomy/astronomy.md) - Astronomy API provides timings for sunrise, sunset, moonrise, moonset, sun azimuth, moon azimuth, sun altitude, moon altitude, sun distance from the earth and moon distance from the earth from latitude and longitude or an IPv4 or IPv6 address for a given date
 - [CORE](https://github.com/apis-list/apis-list/blob/main/apis/core/core.md) - CORE harvests, maintains, enriches and makes available metadata and full text content - typically a PDF - from many Open Access journals and repositories
 - [GBIF](https://github.com/apis-list/apis-list/blob/main/apis/gbif/gbif.md) - Please refer to the documentation on the GBIF website